Email Editor

 Adding social media links to your business social pages is a great way to keep your readers and customers engaged.
 This may even lead to them opting into other communication channels.

 You can add as many other social networks as you require by selecting the social media icon.
 Here you can provide the link to your page and display the icon to be reflective of it.
-Clicking the image will take the reader to the personalized URL that you provide.
+Clicking the image takes the reader to the personalized URL that you provide.

 Once you have added your social networks, you can reorder them in the side panel.
 Hovering the mouse over the three line icon, and then drag the selection to a different position.
 Tidy up any style options you require (padding, background, and alignment).